pvangoor/pvangoor.github.io/_posts/2025-02-15-special_orthogonal_so3.markdown

 \vert \omega \vert = \cos^{-1}\left( \frac{\mathrm{tr}(R) - 1}{2} \right)
 $$

-Then, the vector direction of the rotation can be extracted from the skew-symmetric part of $R$.
+Then, the vector direction of $\omega$ can be extracted from the skew-symmetric part of $R$.
 Observe that

 $$\begin{aligned}